 For release on Spotify & Apple Music & everywhere 2/24 w/ Zoom listening parties throughout day...

 COVID - COCOONING - for now...

 We are a Central Oregon-based part of a reviving North American community of "paperless" aural tradition singing.
 We sing easy-to-learn delicious songs that re-enchant the world and open our hearts, accessible tools that build connection among us.

-When we sing together we practice courage, trust, interdependency, full, healthy breathing, our oxytocin (trust/bonding) and energizing endorphin levels rise, while cortisol (stress/anxiety) levels fall, there's even evidence that, yes, in spirited communal singing like our ancestors, our heartbeats actually sync up.
+When we sing together, in particular, we practice courage, trust, interdependency, full, healthy breathing, our oxytocin (trust/bonding) and energizing endorphin levels rise, while cortisol (stress/anxiety) levels fall, there's even evidence that, yes, in spirited communal singing like our ancestors, our heartbeats actually sync up.
 We develop the skill of sharing our truth while contributing to something larger than ourselves, co-creating a tangible sense of belonging.
 We also have oodles of fun.